Spafbi/icarus-profile-editor/README.md

   -r REFUND, --refund REFUND
                         The number of talent refund credits you want to have -s STEAM, --steam STEAM
                         This option may be specified to alter a single account, identified by its SteamID64, for which you wish to set values.
-Omitting this option defaults to all SteamID64 accounts in C:\Users\spafb\AppData\Local\Icarus\Saved\PlayerData
-  -v, --verbose         Verbose logging
+Omitting this option defaults to all SteamID64 accounts in %LOCALAPPDATA%\Icarus\Saved\PlayerData -v, --verbose         Verbose logging
 ```
 Of course, the directory/folder paths will appear different on your system.